tintoy/docker-machine-driver-terraform/README.md

 * Azure
 Still to be implemented

+#### Rancher

+Yes you can use this driver with Rancher :)

+Unfortunately, at the moment it works best via the Rancher API because I haven't built a custom UI for it, so you may have issues supplying variable values to it (unless you can place the variables file in a folder on the rancher server).
+Eventually, the [custom UI plugin](https://github.com/tintoy/rancher-ui-driver-terraform#readme) will enable you to add and remove variables as required.

 ## Installing the driver

 Download the [latest release](https://github.com/tintoy/docker-machine-driver-terraform/releases) and place the provider executable in the same directory as `docker-machine` executable (or somewhere on your `PATH`).